 20,000 30,000 25,000

-In this example, say Sam decides to leave the partnership and Molly and Oda Mae agree to give Sam $12,500 each for Sam’s capital interest.
+In this example, Sam decides to leave the partnership, and Molly and Oda Mae each agree to give Sam $12,500 for his capital interest.
 Molly and Oda Mae each receive 50% of Sam’s capital interest.

 Analysis:

 Since Sam is leaving the partnership, he is giving up his entire capital credit of $20,000.
-Thus, Sam will have to debit his Capital account to reduce it in its entirety.
-Molly and Oda Mae will each receive 50% or $10,000 of Sam’s Capital and both will also have to credit their respective Capital accounts for the additional Capital they are receiving.
+Thus, Sam will have to debit his capital account to reduce it in its entirety.
+Molly and Oda Mae will each receive 50% ($10,000) of Sam’s capital, and both will also have to credit their respective capital accounts for the additional capital they are receiving.
 Disregard the amounts of cash being exchanged.
 The journal entry becomes:

 Sam, Capital 20,000